FREQUENTLY ASKED QUESTIONS

 I spent most of my time in the library or bookstore as a kid and started writing when I was eight years old.
 Books by L.K.
 Madigan, Kristin Cashore, L.J.
 Smith, Courtney Cole, and Quinn Loftis inspired me to write my own stories.
 I got into Asian fantasy after watching so many Asian dramas and reading so many Asian-inspired works.
 Mythology has always been a passion for me, so I always try to incorporate elements from mythology and folklore into my works.

-HOW DO YOU BALANCE YOUR WRITING WITH YOUR DAY JOBS AND SCHOOL?
+HOW DO YOU BALANCE YOUR WRITING WITH YOUR DAY Job?

 It doesn’t come without difficulties.
 Having a calendar where I plan out every moment of my day every Sunday helps.
 I use my calendar to weave in break times and time spent with my family.
 It’s important to meet deadlines, but it’s also important to take care of yourself and remember to take breaks.
 Being a writer doesn’t mean it’s all you have to do.